A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: System Model

-Considering potential data inference attacks\cite{ye2022one} during maintenance and utilization of semantic communications, we need to achieve differential privacy in semantic communications.
-By adding noise to the transmitted message, called differential privacy noise, the differential privacy mechanism can be effective against such attacks.
-However, in semantic communication, the transmitted information is also affected by model noise and wireless channel noise.
-It requires a joint analysis of the impact of differential privacy noise, model noise and wireless channel noise on achieving the differential privacy objective.
-Based on this, it is necessary to propose an optimal noise addition mechanism to achieve target differential privacy with the least amount of added differential privacy noise.
+Considering potential privacy leakages during system usage phase, we need to design a differential privacy mechanism for semantic communications.
+By adding differential privacy noise to the transmitted signal symbols, the DP mechanism can effectively prevent attackers from performing malicious data analysis.
+However, in semantic communications, the transmitted semantics are also affected by model noise and wireless channel noise.
+These noises also contribute a certain level of differential privacy protection.
+It requires a DP mechanism with joint analyses of these three types of noise, to achieve data privacy preservation with the least added noise.